mayaanne/foundations/week-3/blog-week3-technical.md

 ## Summary:
-This week you learned a bunch of JavaScript!
+This Sprint you learned a bunch of JavaScript!

 ## Time Box